khalidsyffullah/support-ticket-management/readme.md

 ### cPanel installation

-- Copy all files under HelpDesk folder to your server's root or public_html directory
+- Copy all files under BDCCL folder to your server's root or public_html directory
 - Just visit your website - and follow the installation process

 ### NGinx installation

-- Copy HelpDesk to your server
+- Copy BDCCL to your server
-- Set document root as per your directory location where you did put that HelpDesk files.
+- Set document root as per your directory location where you did put that BDCCL files.

 ### Full Documentation: